Kalsoy Island aerial view

 James Bond crew preparing for filming on the island.
 This is the village of Trøllanes.

-The villain lair in the James Bond movie is located on Kalsoy island.
+All Faroe Islands James Bond sceneries were filmed in the northernmost village Trøllanes and around Kallur Lighthouse.
+The villain lair in the James Bond movie is located in this part of the island.
 It is the small village Trøllanes, which is transformed into villain Lyutsifer Safin‘s base.

 Other great attractions